ExaScience/elprep/README.md

 ### --single-end

 The elprep split and merge commands will treat the data as single-end data.
 When this option is not used, the elprep split and merge commands will be called to treat the data as paired-end data.

+### --reference-T reference-fasta

+A fasta format reference file used by SAMtools for .cram compression, optionally compressed with bgzip and indexed by samtools faidx. elPrep uses it to fill in the "-T" option when calling the samtools view command for converting to .cram.
+This option (or --reference-t) is required when setting --intermediate-files-output-type to cram.

+### --reference-t reference-fai

+A tab-delimited file, where a first column lists the reference names and a second column lists the lengths of those references; for example, a .fai file generated with samtools faidx. elPrep uses it to fill in the "-t" option when calling the samtools view command for converting to .cram.
+This option (or --reference-T) is required when setting --intermediate-files-output-type to cram.

 ### Name